dvarounis/perfservmon/README.md

  This is the check that collects all the relevant perfserv data of all nodes/servers from perfservlet and stores them localy as a Python selve file.

- In case you want to change the check interval of the above service so that all WAS data are refreshed more frequently you may add the following lines in Nagios template.cfg:
+ In case you want, for example, to change the check interval of the above service so that all WAS data are refreshed more frequently you may add the following lines in Nagios template.cfg:

 ```
 define service{